Preconception counselling from Priory

 How can GPs help?

-The GP surgery is often the first port of call for women who are planning on getting pregnant or have just discovered that they are pregnant, and also for those who may be concerned about their mental health.
+The GP surgery is often the first port of call for women who are planning on getting pregnant or have just discovered that they are pregnant, and also for those who may be concerned about their mental health during or after pregnancy.

-Spotting the signs and symptoms of someone struggling with both can be difficult but there are conversations you can have, and actions you can take, to ensure your patients are offered the correct support:
+Spotting the signs and symptoms of someone struggling with pregnancy and motherhood can be difficult but there are conversations you can have, and actions you can take, to ensure your patients are offered the correct support:

 - Regularly ask all women with mental health problems about their contraception and pregnancy plans